-E. Pursuant to the valuations of the hotels in Israel and overseas, in 2021 the Company recorded an increase of NIS 218 million in the revaluation reserve, net of tax.
-The carrying amount of the fixed assets as at December 31, 2021, which is presented at the fair value that would have been recognized had the assets been presented under the cost model, is NIS 3,636 million.
+E. Pursuant to the valuations of the hotels in Israel and overseas, in 2022 the Company recorded an increase of NIS 596 million in the revaluation reserve, net of tax.
+The carrying amount of the fixed assets as at December 31, 2022, which is presented at the fair value that would have been recognized had the assets been presented under the cost model, is NIS 3,856 million.

-F. As at December 31, 2021, fixed-asset items in the amount of NIS 2,479,339 thousand (December 31, 2020: NIS 4,522,255 thousand) are pledged to secure borrowings from banks (see Note 15, Borrowings from Banks, as to the terms of the credit).
+F. As at December 31, 2022, fixed-asset items in the amount of NIS 3,642,315 thousand (December 31, 2021: NIS 2,479,339 thousand) are pledged to secure borrowings from banks (see Note 15, Borrowings from Banks, as to the terms of the credit).

-G. As at December 31, 2021, the balance of Café Royal London plus a commercial area for self use, in the balance sheet of the Company, at fair value, is NIS 1,090 million (approximately GBP 248 million value of the hotel and GBP 13 million the commercial area at the self use of the hotel).
-These balances include a revaluation reserve in the amount of NIS 98 million (approximately GBP 23 million).
+G. As at December 31, 2022, the balance of Café Royal London plus a commercial area for self use, in the balance sheet of the Company, at fair value, is NIS 1,145 million (approximately GBP 259 million value of the hotel and GBP 12 million the commercial area at the self use of the hotel).
+In the reporting year the Company recorded a gain from positive revaluation of the hotel in the amount of GBP 71 million net of tax (revaluation gain of NIS 51 million net of tax in 2021), which was recorded within other comprehensive income in a capital reserve for revaluation of fixed assets.

 H. In July 2018 Hotel Lutetia in Paris was reopened after it had been shut down for renovations as from July 1, 2014 so that it would achieve the high standards that are characteristic of the other hotels of the Group.
-According to a valuation that was prepared by an independent external appraiser, as at December 31, 2021 the value of the hotel is estimated to be € 438 million (NIS 1,542 million).
+According to a valuation that was prepared by an independent external appraiser, as at December 31, 2022 the value of the hotel is estimated to be € 473 million (NIS 1,775 million).
+In the reporting year the Company recorded a gain from positive revaluation in the amount of NIS 127 million, net of tax, in respect of the hotel (revaluation gain of NIS 80 million, net of tax, in 2021), which was recorded within other comprehensive income in a capital reserve for revaluation of fixed assets.